WolfKay/flixy-app/README.md

 - Add test coverage to components.
 - Add Redux to manage states and data.
 - Add the possibility for the user to Navigate to routes with '?genre=horror' for Ex.
-- Add functional components instead of React classes, missing proptype validation and PUre components.
+- Add functional components instead of React classes, missing proptype validation and Pure components.
-- Improve resnponsive design and General styles improvement.
+- Improve responsive design and General styles improvement.
 - Handle async loading between pages and content request.
 - Allow user to Filter through a movie search and genres.
 - Store genre constants in a config file.